 We are happy to share an insight into ICIEC’s workings in our meet the team feature.
 Here we show you what key team members do with us, how and why.
-This quarter we introduce you to Miguel Kosasih, who is Country Manager at ICIEC’s Jakarta Office.
+This quarter we introduce you to Miguel Kosasih, who is Country Manger at ICIEC’s Jakarta Office.
 We asked Miguel five questions to get a steer on his work in Indonesia, and wider Asia, and gain a view on the important role ICIEC is playing in Asia, particularly in the energy transition.

 1.What is it you do at ICIEC, and how did you get here?